Toque & Canoe – a blog about ‘real’ Canadian travel culture – was originally founded by Jen Twyman (a.k.a. Toque) and Kim Gray (a.k.a. Canoe).

 Not only were Gray and Twyman nominated (2012) for a White Hat Award for their contribution to travel and tourism in Calgary but Doug O’Neill, executive editor at Canadian Living magazine, listed Toque & Canoe as one of his favourite digital media outlets along with The Tyee, Spacing, CBC.ca and Macleans.ca.

-So – do you want to know more about Canada’s Great Bear Rainforest, which was named one of National Geographic’s must-see destinations for 2013 and highlighted by CNN as one of the world’s Last Great Wilderness Areas?
+So – do you want to know more about Canada’s Great Bear Rainforest, recently named one of National Geographic’s must-see destinations and highlighted by CNN as one of the world’s Last Great Wilderness Areas?

 Have a look at Toque & Canoe’s Eyes of the Great Bear – featuring the incredible work of Canadian conservation photographer Ian McAllister.